 Picking up on a thread from previous blog http://wp.me/pTfaP-gL, which looked at contemporary Welsh painters, here in alphabetical order is a selection of great Welsh artists from the past.
-This is merely the tip of the iceberg to illustrate the vast riches that could be permanently exhibited, rather than occasionally brought out of storage for an airing, if/when Wales ever acquires a purpose-built national gallery.
-Incidentally, it is noteworthy that not one Cardiffian appears on this list; evidence, perhaps, of the primacy of the verbal over the visual in the capital.
+This is merely the tip of the iceberg to illustrate the vast riches that could be permanently exhibited, not just bought out of storage now and then for an airing, were Wales ever to acquire a purpose-built national gallery.
+Incidentally, it is noteworthy that not one born-and-bred Cardiffian appears on this list; evidence, perhaps, of the primacy of the verbal over the visual in the capital.

 BRENDA CHAMBERLAIN (1912-1971): A painter, poet and writer from Bangor who forsook the mountains for her greater love, the sea.
 Her years on Ynys Enlli (Bardsey Island) and Idhra (Hydra, in the Aegean Sea) resulted in a succession of salt-laden atmospheric seascapes that make her one of the paramount exponents of the island experience.
 Never restricted to a single genre, her deeply personal studies of humanity are also a wonder to behold.
 She took an overdose to end her own life.
 Today the sacred site of Enlli, where 20,000 Celtic saints are interred, is a thriving artists’ colony where a shifting cast of residents work in Chamberlain’s footsteps.

 WILFRED DAVIES (1895-1966): For 40 years he was illustrator and cartoonist for Cymru’r Plant, the monthly magazine of the Urdd, paving the way for today’s healthy Welsh cartoon/animation sector.
 He also painted gorgeous oils and watercolours of the landscapes of his Ynys Môn home, found in living-rooms across Wales.